harshnisar/ml-india/_posts/2017-03-30-ml-india-interview-minta-thomas.md

 breast cancer.
 We used clinical and microarray data from breast cancer patients and in-model developments to predict breast cancer.

-Another application that we worked on is in the field of chemo-informatics.
+Another application that we worked on is in the field of chemoinformatics.
 Machine learning techniques have been widely used in drug discovery and development.
 In chemoinformatics, machine learning has been used in [QSAR studies](https://en.wikipedia.org/wiki/Quantitative_structure%E2%80%93activity_relationship){:target="_blank"}.
 In a generalized machine learning algorithm, modern QSAR is characterized by the use of chemical descriptors based on the structure of chemical compounds.
 To build the models, we first converted the structural description of the compounds into a numerical representation.
-We then proposed a new chemical descriptor from the connection-table of compounds in terms of two vectors: one corresponding to the atoms and the other to the bonds of each compound.
+We then proposed a new chemical descriptor from the connection table of compounds in terms of two vectors: one corresponding to the atoms and the other to the bonds of each compound.
 This helped us to come up with a new machine learning approach for the identification of biologically